At UN, Venezuela’s rival delegations circle each other

+UNITED NATIONS — They came from the same country.
+They were in town for the same reason — as diplomatic representatives of their government.
+And they took pains to make sure their paths never, ever crossed.

+Two separate Venezuelan delegations can be found at the United Nations during the General Assembly gathering of world leaders this year, shadowing and circling each other in a fierce fight for international recognition as the country reels from an economic collapse and political uncertainty.

-One set of diplomats represented President Nicolas Maduro, Venezuela’s head of state in the eyes of the United Nations system.
-The other group represented the shadow government of opposition leader Juan Guaido, recognized as Venezuela’s rightful president by the U.S. and more than 50 other countries that have condemned Maduro’s 2018 re-election as fraudulent.
+One set of diplomats represents President Nicolás Maduro, Venezuela’s head of state in the eyes of the United Nations system.
+The other group represents the shadow government of opposition leader Juan Guaidó, recognized as Venezuela’s rightful president by the U.S. and more than 50 other countries that have condemned Maduro’s 2018 reelection as fraudulent.

 Neither rival leader showed up at the world gathering.
 But Venezuela nonetheless commanded attention, with U.S. President Donald Trump personally hosting one of four high-level meetings on the country’s political and humanitarian crisis.